Rosita Royce "The Dove Dancer"

 (Rosita Royce.
 The Dove Dancer.
 1939)

 According to the New York News, Rosita’s Dove Dance was ranked 1st as the hit performer of the exposition.
 Another nude dancer at the Fair, Della Carroll, also quit, but for different reasons than Rosita.
 Della quit because of the ‘stupid nudity ban and unfair censorship of dance costumes’ by the Fair management.
-She declared the nudity ban was so strict it ‘makes proper presentation of esthetic performances impossible.
+She declared the nudity ban was so strict it ‘makes proper presentation of esthetic performances impossible.'
 The World’s Fair included nude dancers other than Royce—Billy Rose’s Aquacade and Nils T. Granlund’s Congress of Beauty and Sun Worshipers (cast included 110 nude dancers).

 (Rosita Royce.
 1939)